Where diverse populations gather: Transit accessibility and the spatial structure of social mixing

-Focusing on the diversity of birth backgrounds, the spatial distribution of local coefficients reveals striking cross-national differences in the transit-mixing relationship.
-In US cities, the association between transit catchment diversity and visitor diversity is predominantly positive and spatially consistent (Figure \ref{fig:3}), particularly in New York.
+The spatial distribution of local coefficients reveals striking cross-national differences in the transit--diversity relationship.
+In the three US cities, the association between transit catchment diversity and visitor diversity is predominantly positive and spatially consistent (Figure \ref{fig:3}), particularly in New York.
 In contrast, Swedish cities exhibit weaker, more spatially heterogeneous patterns.
-While positive coefficients still predominate (58–63\% of POIs), the mean effects are smaller (0.05–0.20) and exhibit greater local variation (Supplementary Table S5).
-Notably, only 1–2\% of Swedish POIs qualify as significant hotspots after correcting for multiple testing (Supplementary Table S5), suggesting that the transit–mixing relationship, though present on average, is not statistically distinguishable from zero at most individual locations.
-This pattern is consistent with Sweden's more uniform residential diversity, which limits the potential for transit to generate spatial diversity gradients.
-In both Swedish and US cities, POIs in central, transit-dense areas do not exhibit notably higher visitor diversity than those elsewhere, despite the concentration of both transit infrastructure and amenities in these locations.
-This pattern suggests that the agglomeration of POIs around transit hubs does not, by itself, amplify the translation of transit catchment diversity into realized visitor mixing.
+Notably, only 0-8.8\% of Swedish POIs qualify as significant hotspots after correcting for multiple testing (Supplementary Table S3), suggesting that the transit--diversity relationship is not statistically distinguishable from zero at most individual locations.
+This pattern is consistent with Sweden's more uniform visitor diversity, which limits the potential for transit to generate spatial diversity gradients.
+We therefore interpret these hotspots as locations where transit catchment diversity is a statistically significant positive predictor of visitor diversity, rather than as direct evidence that transit delivers diverse populations to specific POIs.